 The Effects of Retail Bricks and Mortar Closures

-In the last twelve months, and specifically the last 3 months, we have read about or noticed many south central Pennsylvania store closings.
+In the last 12 months, and specifically the last three months, we have read about or noticed many south central Pennsylvania store closings.
 Unfortunately, it is also a nationally occurring trend.

 Ted Pfeifer, retail expert with Landmark Commercial Realty, believes there are several reasons why this is happening.
 They include:

 - Overstocked retail on both the regional and national levels

 - Lack of renovation and change in bricks and mortar locations by the tenants and/or landlords; lack of understanding of these changes by the governmental communities/authorities

 Results of Closures